-A kitchen is not such a space for most of us.
-To some, it is unimagined that putting together a meal is inspirational.
+Usually, a kitchen wouldn't be considered this kind of creative space..
+To some, it is unimaginable that putting together a meal could be inspirational.
 This is not the case with Feisal, the Pallet cafe owner.
 To him, kitchens are creative spaces where great food, love, and good vibes are created and shared.
-You’d be quick to dismiss it as what anyone who runs a food business would say.
-This one is different.

 Pallet cafe does not only make and serve great food, they are creating and serving change too.
 It is a reimagined space where eco-friendliness, inclusivity, and what most millennials would call, “good vibes” co-exist effortlessly and brilliantly.
 We’ll be celebrating Pallet cafe during this year’s International Deaf Awareness week, for their incredible work on inclusivity, where the majority of their staff are hard of hearing.

 I drafted this article enjoying some great coffee.
 Feisal was quick to point out, with pride, that the coffee is roasted inhouse.
 Jackline, one of the waitresses there, who is full of positive energy, was kind enough to serve it fresh-hot, just the way I like it.
 She went further and taught me a few words in Kenyan Sign Language such as “thank you” and “welcome”.
 It would be easy for anyone to note her confidence and passion towards her duty.
 Her empathy towards my inability to communicate in sign language is what I noticed most.
 She put in all the effort required for us to communicate.
 Jackline is hearing impaired, just like 70% of all staff at Pallet cafe.